mattermost/mattermost-handbook/operations/operations/company-processes/company-agreements.md

 ## What is the signing order for e-signs?

 All e-signs should be initialled or approved first before signature unless all the following criteria are met:

-- standard agreement is used
+- Standard agreement is used
-- standard agreement has not been modified or redlined
+- Standard agreement has not been modified or redlined

 Below are the deparments and roles that should initiall or provide an approval stamp on the final document before sending for signature  to the CEO or VP Finance.

 | Agreement | HR | Sales Ops | Customer Success | Finance | Legal | Security |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: |